Douglas Gretzler: Execution

-Douglas Gretzler was executed via lethal injection at Florence State Prison at 3:11 p.m. on June 3, 1998.
+Douglas Gretzler was executed via lethal injection at Florence State Prison at 3:08 p.m. on June 3, 1998.
 His execution was the first to be conducted during daylight hours in the history of Arizona.
-Gretzler's execution was witnessed by 35 people, including four relatives of his victims, one of his younger sisters, two close friends of his, several individuals involved in his apprehension and prosecution, and nine journalists.
+Gretzler's execution was witnessed by thirty-five people, including four relatives of his victims, one of his younger sisters, two close friends of his, several individuals involved in his apprehension and prosecution, and nine journalists.
 His last meal—served to him at 7 a.m.—consisted of a platter of six fried eggs, four slices of bacon, two slices of toast, a cup of coffee and two cans of Coca-Cola.

 Gretzler's request to wear his glasses at his execution in order that he could see his loved ones as he delivered his last words was granted.
 Immediately prior to his execution, Gretzler asked those present for forgiveness, and as his final words, said the following:

 Gretzler then turned towards his sister, telling her in Romanian that he loved her and his two granddaughters before stating in English: "Thank you for life's lessons learned."

 As the IV tube was administered to Gretzler's vein, he twice mouthed "I love you" and "Bye" to his sister and friends.
 At the time of his execution, Gretzler was the longest-serving death row inmate in Arizona's history.
 His body was later released to his family.

+Shortly after Gretzler's execution, one of the victims' relatives present to witness the event, Jack Earl, granted an interview with reporters in which he stated that in the years prior to Gretzler's execution, he had chosen to forgive him as opposed to continuing to harbor hatred and rage.
+Earl then added: "I haven't forgotten what happened that November—I never will.
+But ...
+I hope Douglas Gretzler has found his peace, and I hope the people who were [present at the execution] walk away with something."